maxbundscherer/ADIF-Log-Analyzer/README.md

 A python tool for analysing and visualising ADIF (Amateur Data Interchange Format) logbook files.

+There is also a script included to generate a PDF report.

 See example output below.

 ## Live Demo